DamianE-ops/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Abdulrahman-Musa.md

 <!-- What was most valuable to you personally from this session? -->

-i learnt how to fork and and how to download and upload files on github
+i learnt how to fork a repository and and how to download and upload files on github
 ---

 ## Questions I Still Have